 Overview: The repertoire of music is divided into genres and historical periods.
-A vocalist and ensemble must alter his or her performance based on the genre and historical context of a piece of music.
-Stylistic nuances are dictated by the composer's intent and the performance practices common to that particular period.
+A vocalist must alter his or her performance based on the genre and historical context of a piece of music.
+The tonality of a piece of music influences its mood and style.